Documentation Index

 How it works

-Use --browser to select a target in dev, start, preview, and build.
+Use --browser to choose a target in dev, start, preview, and build.

 Supported browsers